I’ve assembled a travel bucket list for the past several years because I discovered my passion of travel when I was in my forties.

 6- Above ground cemeteries New Orleans

-If you’ve never been to New Orleans, you really need to go but not only for Bourbon Street.
+If you’ve never been to New Orleans, you should go, but not for Bourbon Street.

-We got a chance to spend an afternoon in New Orleans two years ago and loved it so much.
+We got a chance to spend an afternoon in New Orleans two years ago and really liked it.

 Go for the locals, the food, the side streets: